dotnet/csharplang/spec/types.md

 -   The ulong type represents unsigned 64-bit integers with values from 0 to 18446744073709551615, inclusive.

 -   The char type represents unsigned 16-bit integers with values from 0 to 65535, inclusive.
+The set of possible values for the char type corresponds to the Unicode character set.

+> [!NOTE]
-The set of possible values for the char type corresponds to the Unicode character set. \[*Note*: Although char has the same representation as ushort, not all operations permitted on one type are permitted on the other. *end note*\]
+> Although char has the same representation as ushort, not all operations permitted on one type are permitted on the other.

 The *integral-type* unary and binary operators always operate with signed 32-bit precision, unsigned 32-bit precision, signed 64-bit precision, or unsigned 64-bit precision, as detailed in §12.4.7.